 Certain species in Britain are in need of special protection, for reasons of dramatic decline, loss of habitats and rarity or restricted distribution.
-The design, layout and siting of a wind farm and solar farm has to take into consideration the surrounding protected species and habitats.
-If the layout design has the potential to cause an adverse impact on biodiversity, the developer should work through the stages of the step wise policy set out in PPW - firstly looking to avoid impacts and later seeking to mitigate and compensate for impacts.
-Early consultation with Natural Resources Wales and local authority ecology teams will assist this iterative process.
+Proposals for wind and solar schemes should work creatively with nature and should demonstrate how decisions on design, layout and siting and other key considerations have been informed by biodiversity and ecosystem resilience considerations.
+In accordance with the stepwise approach set out in PPW, site selection should be undertaken in accordance with PPW and designated sites should be avoided as they must be able to continue to protect the biodiversity and features for which they were designated and contribute to the wider resilience of ecosystems.
+If the layout design has the potential to cause an adverse impact on biodiversity, the developer should work through the stages of the step wise policy set out in PPW - firstly looking to avoid impacts and where all locational, design and siting options for avoiding damage to biodiversity have been exhausted later seek to mitigate and compensate for impacts.
+Early consultation with the local authority ecology teams will assist this iterative process.

-Reference should be made to the Environment Wales Act, Section 7 lists of species and habitats of principal importance for the purpose of maintaining and enhancing biodiversity in relation to Wales Biodiversity and resilience of ecosystems duty (section 6): guidance for public authorities | GOV.WALES.
-Further guidance is also available here Wales Biodiversity Partnership - Environment (Wales) Act (biodiversitywales.org.uk).
+Reference should be made to the Environment Wales Act, Section 7 lists of species and habitats of principal importance for the purpose of maintaining and enhancing biodiversity in relation to Wales.
+Further guidance is also available here: Wales Biodiversity Partnership - Environment (Wales) Act (biodiversitywales.org.uk).